Particular/docs.particular.net/samples/databus/custom-serializer/sample.md

 This sample contains three projects:

-* Shared - A class library containing the sample messages and the custom DataBus serilaizer.
+ * Shared - A class library with messages and the custom DataBus serilaizer.
  * Sender - A console application responsible for sending the large messages.
  * Receiver - A console application responsible for receiving the large messages from the sender.

 ### Shared project